iiDk-the-actual/CosmeticLookup/README.md

 # CosmeticLookup
-A GUI to see what cosmetics someone has in a room without joining the room
+A GUI for Gorilla Tag to see what cosmetics someone has in a room without joining the room

 <img src="https://i.imgur.com/gFqwlHe.png">